-Here is a twist on a traditional Irish recipe, a great one for any time of year and a decadent way to eat spuds of any variety, skins and all.
+Here is a twist on a traditional Irish recipe, a great one for any time of year and a delicious way to eat spuds of any variety, skins and all.
 Mix in any greens you like, it’s still Colcannon.
 You can add a bit of richness by adding yogurt, sour cream, or cream — we go for the cream!
 Prep time: 10 minutes.
 Cook time: 25 minutes.
 Serves four as a side dish.

 - 1/2 lb potatoes washed, diced, leave the skins on

 - 1 T olive oil